 This heightened alertness means your leopard gecko is more likely to display some aggressive or stressed out behaviors, such as:

 - Running away from you

-- Biting and chirping at you
+- Biting and hissing at you

 - Dropping its tail

-This will help keep your leo’s stress to a minimum so she can stay healthy during her pregnancy.
+This will help keep your Leo’s stress to a minimum so she can stay healthy during her pregnancy.

-Placing a nesting box inside of the enclosure will also comfort your pet by giving her a place to hide and keep her eggs safe.
+Placing a nesting box inside the enclosure will also comfort your pet by giving her a place to hide and keep her eggs safe.

 Do Leopard Geckos Retain Sperm?